 with the same notation as above except that g is the vector of genomic values captured by all genetic markers.
 The random genomic values and the residuals were assumed to be independent normally distributed values described as follows: g ~ N0,Gσg2 and e ~ N0,Iσe2.

-In the analyses of the simulated data the term for the replicate within effects was excluded in both the genomic model analyses.
+In the analyses of the simulated data the term for the replicate within line effects was excluded in both the genomic model analyses.

 The additive genomic relationship matrix G (VanRaden 2008) was constructed using all genetic markers as follows: G=WW'/m, where W is the centered and scaled genotype matrix, and m is the total number of markers.
 Each column vector of W was calculated as follows: wi=mi-2pi2pi1-pi, where pi is the minor allele frequency of the ith genetic marker and mi is the ith column vector of the allele count matrix, M, which contains the genotypes coded as 0 or 2 depending on the number of minor alleles.
 The additive genomic relationship matrix for the genomic feature Gf was constructed in a similar way using only the genetic marker set defined by the genomic feature.